 Effective as of April 16, 2014, the directors of the Company were divided into three classes, designated Class A, Class B and Class C. The initial Class A directors held office initially for a term that expired at the 2014 annual meeting of stockholders, after which each such director was re-elected for a three-year term expiring at the 2017 annual meeting of stockholders.
-The Class B directors hold office initially for a term expiring at the 2017 annual meeting of stockholders, and after such initial terms, if elected, the Class B and Class C directors shall hold office for three-year terms expiring at the 2018 and 2019 annual meeting of stockholders, respectively.
+The Class B directors hold office initially for a term expiring at the Annual Meeting and the Class C directors hold office initially for a term expiring at the 2016 annual meeting of stockholders, and after such initial terms, if elected, the Class B and Class C directors shall hold office for three-year terms expiring at the 2018 and 2019 annual meeting of stockholders, respectively.